050-3700-3196 info@watsucenter.jp 1817 Kanna Ginoza

 Lodging

 If you have to stay extra nights before or after the class, please find your hotel in Naha.
-It will be much easier in Naha for you to get around with public transportation and walking than in Ginoza.
+It will be much easier in Naha for you to get around with public transportation and walking for many shops and restaurants.

 Food